A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 The Whaling City Triathlon is a sprint distance triathlon to be held on Sunday, July 6, 2014 in New Bedford, MA, the world's most famous whaling era seaport and the number one fishing port in America.

 The Whaling City Triathlon is a terrific race for beginner and seasoned triathletes alike.
-The 0.25 mile swim takes place in Buzzards Bay on the southeast side of the city in the Clark's Point section.
-After completing the swim athletes will transition to a flat, fast and scenic bike course closed to traffic.
-The bike course is 2-loops of a 6-mile course (12 miles total) and roughly 10 miles of the course is along the shoreline of Buzzards Bay and Clark's Cove offering you incredible water views.
-Once the bike leg is finished athletes will run a 3.1 mile loop that is all on sidewalks and walking paths (no cars to worry about!) which offer gorgeous water views, a sea breeze to keep you cool and a fantastic finish in historic Fort Taber Park.
+The 0.25 mile swim takes place in Buzzards Bay and the 12-mile bike course is flat, fast and scenic and closed to traffic.
+Once the bike leg is finished athletes will run a 3.1 mile loop that is all on sidewalks and walking paths offering gorgeous water views and a fantastic finish in historic Fort Taber Park.
 With multiple opportunties to see athletes on the swim, as they ride the bike course, and complete an out and back run course, this is one of the most spectator-friendly triathlons in New England!
+Click here to see a the 2013 Whaling City Triathlon photo album on Facebook.

 The 2014 Whaling City Triathlon will also host the 3rd annual TRI TEAM CHALLENGE offering prizes worth thousands of dollars including $500 cash to the 1st place team and all official teams receive $100 rebate.
 The 2014 race will also include a SPLASH 'N DASH (swim-run only) and FAMILY FRIENDS and BEGINNERS category (details below).